 Serious Injuries Associated From Burns & Tank Shrapnel

 A propane tank fire or explosion can cause serious injuries, and the increased potential of wrongful death.
 Without proper inspection of the propane tank and delivery system, victims have an increased potential of receiving third-degree burns caused by a broken or malfunctioning equipment.
 Many common serious burns involved in a propane gas explosion include:

 Hiring an Illinois Personal Injury Attorney to Represent You In A Propane Explosion Case

 In many incidences, the cause of a propane gas tank fire is the result of a violation of safety practices or codes, a defective or malfunctioning product, a failure to warn, improper storage of the tank or equipment, and/or lack of proper safety training of personnel involved in delivering or maintaining the gas.

-A reputable personal injury attorney specializing in propane gas explosions can determine the cause of the accident.
+A reputable burn injury attorney specializing in propane gas explosions can determine the cause of the accident.
 Often times, propane companies and component manufacturers attempt to hide their guilt, or deny a defect problem.
 However, a gas explosion attorney can determine what parties are at fault, and hold them accountable for their actions.

 Often times, the propane explosion causes life altering traumatic injuries.
-Because of that, Rosenfeld Injury Lawyers working on behalf of their client can file a claim or lawsuit for financial recompense.
+Because of that, Rosenfeld Injury Lawyers LLC working on behalf of their client can file a claim or lawsuit for financial recompense.
 This compensation can be used to pay down medical expenses, recoup money from missed work, and provide funds for pain and suffering.
 Call (888) 424-5757 to speak with an Illinois propane explosion lawyer.